Hands-On Experiences and Workshops in Peterborough & the Kawarthas

 The Kawartha Artists’ Gallery & Studio exhibits a variety of artists that each hold unique artistic skills.
 Many of their featured artists lead workshops, teaching through their own creative vision.
 Artists and workshops have included Lucy Manley: Landscapes in Oil and Acrylic and Bill Lockington: Photography.
 To find an artist that interests you, visit their website at kawarthaartists.org

 Gardens Plus is home to award-winning display gardens with an array of beautiful flowers and plants.
 The hosts welcome guests both individually and in larger groups.
 If you are looking to enhance your groups’ experience, contact Dawn to organize a mini-workshop for a small fee.
 Find more details and contact information on their website: gardensplus.ca.

 Children’s Summer Programs & Workshops

-If you’re looking for hands-on activities for children throughout the summer, a great place to consider is Hutchison House Museum on Wednesday mornings from 9:30 – 12.
-Visit hutchisonhouse.ca for more information.
+If you’re looking for hands-on activities for children throughout the summer, a great place to consider is the historic Hutchison House Museum.
+Visit hutchisonhouse.ca for more information and their events calendar.

-Peterborough Museum and Archives is a great place for children to learn through hands-on experiences throughout the summer, with different workshops for different age groups such as (Ages 4 – 6) (Ages 7 – 11) and Youth Leadership for ages 14+.
+Peterborough Museum and Archives is a great place for children to learn through hands-on experiences throughout the year, with different workshops for ages 4 to 6 and ages 7 to 11, including a Youth Leadership program for ages 14+.
 Visit peterboroughmuseumandarchives.ca for information regarding summer discovery camps!

 The Ontario Federation of Anglers & Hunters Children’s Programs is a great way to immerse children in nature and natural education.
 Students learn a variety of survival skills as well as outdoor sports skills.
 O.F.A.H. organizes a variety of children programs throughout all school breaks such as summer, March break and P.A.
 Days.
 For dates and more information, visit their website at hfhc.ca